mayh0x/mayh0x/README.md

 - 🖥 I'm a Computer Science student at Federal University of Ceará.
 - 👨‍💻 I'm looking to learn more about programming and understand new things.
-- 🚀 I'm new to the frontend and i want to learn more and more about it.
 - 💖 Hobbies: play any game with friends, watch, listen to music and play ukulele.

 <!--